Prabhu Jagadbandhu

-Prabhu Jagadbandhu was an Indian religious leader from Bengal.
+Prabhu Jagadbandhu was a Hindu religious person from Bengal.
 He spent much of his life meditating and preaching at the Sri Angan ashram in modern India and Bangladesh.
 His teachings inspired the founding of a Krishnaite Hindu revival movement in the last decade of the 19th century and later on Mahanam Sampradaya, a monastic organisation.
 His devotees equate him with and also believes that he is Krishna and Chaitanya Mahaprabhu.

+Early life

+In April 1871 (16th Baishakh, 1278 BS), Prabhu Jagadbandhu was born in the village of Dahapara in the Murshidabad district, within the Bengal Presidency of British India.
+His father, Dinanauth Chakravarty Nyayratna, was a Brahmin scholar.
+Dinanauth held the honorific title of ‘Nyayratna’ and made significant contributions to the region's scholarly heritage through his teaching.
+His mother’s name was Bamadevi.

+Prabhu Jagadbandhu spent his childhood in a Vaishnava family in Gobindapur, Faridpur.
+His formal schooling began at the local Banga Vidyalaya.
+He subsequently studied up to the third grade at Faridpur High School.
+Later, after a brief stint at Ranchi H.E.
+School and finally continuing his studies up to the first grade at Pabna Zilla School, his formal institutional education concluded at the age of approximately sixteen.
+Under the direct tutelage of his father, he studied Sanskrit grammar, Nyaya Shastra (logic), and major Vaishnava scriptures such as the Bhagavata Purana.

+When their ancestral homestead was lost to riverbank erosion by the Padma, Prabhu Jagadbandhu, then approximately twelve years old, relocated to Brahmankanda village and subsequently to the Pabna region.
+During his stay in Pabna, at around the age of sixteen, he used to spend long periods beneath a Keli-Kadamba tree.

 Life and teachings

 Prabhu Jagadbandhu was born on 28 April 1871 in Murshidabad, Bengal Presidency, British India, to the family of a Sanskrit scholar.
 His birthday, on Sita Navami, is celebrated as Bandhu Navami.
 He was devout and always sung Kirtans to Krishna and Chaitanya Mahaprabhu.